Finding better ways to provide the materials the world needs

 Since March, Mick and the team have continued to test and improve their model – known as LycoVent – and it will soon undergo certification by Australia’s Therapeutic Goods Administration.
 Once it is approved, Lycopodium will donate the first 100 units built to wherever they are needed most.

-A lifesaving device created in just over two weeks, by a small team of dedicated people working together to make a positive difference in the world.
+A lifesaving device created in just over 2 weeks, by a small team of dedicated people working together to make a positive difference in the world.
 That is what we call partnership – and pioneering progress.